Goldua2cope/devops24/examinations/02/README.md

 You should get a pager displaying all available configuration values.
 How does it differ from when you run the same command in your usual home directory?

+#### Answer:
-    - Running the command inside my working directory takes into account the settings I have configured in ansible.cfg
+> Running the command inside my working directory takes into account the settings I have configured in ansible.cfg